 Visit this page for updates on our progress toward Palo Alto’s street improvement goals and for more information about current and planned projects on your street and around the City.

-What have we accomplished in the last year with increased funding?
+What did we accomplish in the last year with increased funding?

 Visit the links below to view maps of street work completed in recent years and work planned for the current year.